 Just one more great story that truly defines the great temperament of our furry friends.
 Read on, this a great story.

 Dogs are constantly in the news

 Dogs are in the news for many reasons.
 Search and rescue stories are frequent and are a wonderful testament to the versatility and courage of our K9 friends.
-We also hear about dogs saving their owners by alerting them of danger, protecting them from harm, and as valuable living companions to the sick, young, and others who enjoy their famous faithfulness.
+We also hear about dogs saving their owners by alerting them to danger, protecting them from harm, and as valuable living companions to the sick, young, and others who enjoy their famous faithfulness.

 We can help provide additional depth of understanding to you concerning the incredible capabilities that dogs have to enrich our lives.
-Check back here often to here more about dogs and the roles they play in our world.
+Check back here often to hear more about dogs and the roles they play in our world.

 We’re always looking for great dog stories, if you have one and would like to share it with us, please email us.

 We are “all things dogs”.
 An Oklahoma training company specializing from the very basic through advanced practices like Personal Protection Dogs, Police Dogs, severe behavioral work, Occupational Dog Bite Safety Classes, Avoiding Home Invasions Classes, Aggressive Dog curbing, Training Events and Canine Fitness Camp.
 Our training can be accomplished through a number of ways including Boarding School, Private Lessons, and Group Classes.